-- Because it’s works on more than one neurotransmitter, Effexor is far less likely to poop-out than an SSRI.
+- Because it’s works on more than one neurotransmitter, it is far less likely to poop-out than an SSRI.

 - For many people Effexor has the absolute worst discontinuation syndrome of any antidepressant.

-- Effexor (venlafaxine) is a medication people utterly loathe to have taken.
+- It is a medication people utterly loathe to have taken.

-- It is not uncommon for someone to fire their doctor during or immediately after they quit taking Effexor (venlafaxine) because the discontinuation syndrome is that bad.
+- It is not uncommon for someone to fire their doctor during or immediately after they quit taking Effexor because the discontinuation syndrome can be that bad.

-It could be that venlafaxine is like bupropion, another weak-as-water drug that is surprisingly effective.
+It could be that it’s like bupropion, another weak-as-water5 drug that is surprisingly effective.
 According to Dr. Stahl, bupropion might be transformed into one or more of its three (so far known) active metabolites by the CYP450 genes in your brain instead of in your liver.
 So what it doesn’t have in the way of raw, pharmacological power, it makes up for by being undiluted by plasma.
 Perhaps venlafaxine HCl does the same thing.